 Court Records are public records and available to anyone.
 These records include a case file that contains a court docket and any documents filed in the court case.
 You can access the court records on the internet, or at the clerk’s office of the court in the county where the case was filed.

 Each state maintains a record of someone’s criminal history.
 These state databases are all linked so you can track criminal convictions from any other state.
-You are able to go to the Phelps County Courthouse and check in person, or check the website.
+You are able to go to the Phelps County Courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a totally different state, you may have to pay for a more complete search.

 When you look up someone’s criminal record you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: